-Our founders, law professors at UTS and UNSW, established MJI in 2021 to drive this change, following two decades at the forefront of research and policy reform for migrants in Australia and globally.
+Our founders, law professors at UTS and UNSW, established Migrant Justice Institute (MJI) in 2021 to drive this change, following two decades at the forefront of research and policy reform for migrants in Australia and globally.

 Our work has shaped practices of governments, businesses and international organisations in Asia, the USA and the Middle East, and has driven Australian government policy reforms on wage theft, access to justice, and pandemic-related support for migrant workers.